Legal situation for foreign buyers in Sri Lanka

 Matara / Dickwella / Tangalla

 Matara itself now is connected to Colombo by the new express.
-Matara itself and also the Polhena Reef area of Matara are of little interest for foreign tourists - too densly populated, restricted beach construction etc.
+The town of Matara and also the Polhena Reef area of Matara are of growing interest for foreign tourists.

 Area and price